KRML: 2010s

+2023

+On Sunday, October 1 at 5pm, after a 15 year absence, jazz music returned to 94.7 KRML in Carmel / Monterey and online at www.krml.com, with the launch of the Just Jazz Radio Show with host LeRoy Downs.
+The weekly radio show, which airs every Sunday at 5pm, features a mix of jazz music, cutting edge new jazz as well as classic jazz from young jazz artists as well as music from jazz masters in a one hour live DJ hosted radio format.

 Film appearance

 In the 1971 motion picture Play Misty for Me, KRML is the radio station where Dave (Clint Eastwood) is a DJ harassed by a caller, Evelyn (played by Jessica Walter) who wants him to play "Misty" for her.
 The broadcast studio and surrounding area appeared in the film.